 Clothing retailer H&M is committed to supply chain transparency.
-They publish a list of 98.5% of their suppliers’ names and addresses on their website, and update it on a quarterly basis.
-This ensures they can be held publicly accountable for the conduct of their suppliers, and that anyone can verify whether their suppliers are living up to the standards set by the company.
+They publish a list of 98.5% of their suppliers’ names and addresses on their website and update it on a quarterly basis.
+Anyone can verify whether their suppliers live up to the standards set by the company.
+This also ensures they can be held publicly accountable for the conduct of their suppliers.

 In addition to sharing its supply chain information, H&M also has a responsible sourcing goal of using only 100% recycled or sustainably sourced materials by the year 2030.
 This makes H&M a trendsetter, and an ethical leader in clothing retail.

-The fashion industry is viewed by many as problematic in terms of sustainable and ethical sourcing.
+In terms of sustainable and ethical sourcing, the fashion industry is view by many as problematic.
 If a leading clothing retailer like H&M can demonstrate its dedication to ethical practices and sustainability while maintaining profits, there is a potential to change this reputation as other retailers follow this example.